Find Business Schools

 • Integrated Logistics Programs Director

-In 2016, there was an estimated number of 115,500 jobs in the United States for Logistics Manager.
+There were about 115,500 jobs for Logistics Manager in 2016 (in the United States).
 New jobs are being produced at a rate of 6.8% which is above the national average.
 The Bureau of Labor Statistics predicts 7,800 new jobs for Logistics Manager by 2026.
 The BLS estimates 9,700 yearly job openings in this field.

 undefined